History of the Chicago White Sox: 1990

 That season, most of their young talent blossomed.
 Closer Bobby Thigpen established a then record of 57 saves.
 In addition to that, first baseman Frank Thomas, pitchers Alex Fernandez and Jack McDowell, and third baseman Robin Ventura would make their presences felt on the South Side.
 The White Sox of 1990 won 94 games, but finished 9 games behind the powerful Oakland Athletics.

 On July 11, as part of the celebration of Comiskey Park, the White Sox played a Turn Back the Clock game against the Milwaukee Brewers; the Brewers won 12–9 in 13 innings after posting a 6-run rally in the 8th inning to tie the game.
 The White Sox wore their 1917 home uniforms.
 This was the first Turn Back the Clock game in the major leagues and started what has become a popular promotion.
 New Comiskey Park opened in 1991, and was completed at a cost of $167 million.

 1993

 The team reached the ALCS in 1993.
 The White Sox were led by Thomas, Ventura, multi-sport star Bo Jackson, Cy Young Award winner McDowell and All-Star closer Roberto Hernández and won the last AL West before realignment with a 94–68 record.
 However, the White Sox were a big disappointment in the ALCS, losing to the defending World Champion Toronto Blue Jays in six games.
-The Jays would go on to win the World Series again in 1993.
+The Blue Jays would go on to win the World Series again in 1993.